Tastaturberuf/contao-datacontainer-bundle/README.md

 - Define whatever you need, it's your class.
 - It's still possible to override definitions with dca files.

+## How?
+A compiler pass tag all classes which implement `Tastaturberuf\ContaoDataContainerBundle\DataContainerInterface` with the tag `tastaturberuf.datacontainer.autoload`.
+An event lister with the iterable classes listen to the `loadDataContainer` hook and recursive merge the array if the table name matches.

+Litte bit of magic:
+On migrations the table name is unknown if the are no DCA files present.
+The hook `sqlGetFromDca` take care that the definitions get loaded properly.

+All logic happen in this file: https://github.com/Tastaturberuf/contao-datacontainer-bundle/blob/main/src/EventListener/DataContainerListener.php

 ## Install

 ### via Composer